Skip to content

 How the dashboard works

-As you may have noticed, dashboard is itself a Membrane program!
-It has actions to put, move, remove, and rename blocks.
+The program has actions to put, move, remove, and rename blocks.
 It uses state to store blocks you’ve added with some data and metadata for each block.
-You can even drag dashboard grefs…onto the dashboard!
+It also stores boards in program state.
+You can read through the program readme to learn more.

 The canvas-like dashboard UI is implemented using JSX and Rust compiled to WASM.
 If you inspect the page via browser devtools, you’ll see an HTML <canvas> wherein we run the compiled Rust code.
 We use a frontend Rust framework called egui along with a flexbox layout crate taffy.
+The full cycle is JSX to JSON to Rust to WASM.